 Is there anything like the rush of a really good fight?
-Whether in an arcade or in your living room, playing Street Fighter or Tekken, there’s something at the core of fighting games that is just an incomparable experience.
+Whether in an arcade (read this article to know more about arcades) or in your living room, playing Street Fighter or Tekken, there’s something at the core of fighting games that is just an incomparable experience.
 There are no powerups, there is no kill stealing, there is just you, and the man who wants to beat you to a pulp.
 The only way you’re going to take him down is by playing smarter, playing faster, and keeping a cool head.
 It’s this singular experience, this fair fight between equals, that the fighting game genre has been built on.
 It’s a genre very near and dear to my heart.
 For a long time, I couldn’t stand them, but a few years ago I gave fighting games another shot, and I’ve been a hardcore fan ever since.
 But I doubt you’ll find a more troubled genre in all of gaming.

 The problem that fighting games find themselves with is one of design- the design philosophy of fighting games has advanced so very little over the years that they feel old.
 And as much as I love them, the genre is starting to stagnate… again.